RDycore/RDycore/docs/developer/style.md

 passes arguments by value and not by reference (like Fortan), output parameters are typically pointers.

+### PETSc Data Types

+We use data types defined by PETSc, which are configured according to RDycore's build parameters:

+* `PetscInt` is a 32-bit or 64-bit integer, depending on whether your PETSc installation is configured to use 32-bit or 64-bit indices.
+Use this for all integers **except** those transmitted via MPI (see below).
+* `PetscMPIInt` is a 32-bit integer corresponding to the `MPI_INT` type, and should be used for all integers in MPI messages, even in 64-bit builds.
+* `PetscReal` represents all real-valued quantities (usually double precision)
+* `PetscBool` is PETSc's boolean type, which assumes one of the values `PETSC_TRUE` or `PETSC_FALSE`.
+It provides this type to provide compatibility with older revisions of the C language that don't include the standard C `bool` type.

 ### Header files

 RDycore has one public header file that defines the interface for its C library: